okviz/okviz.github.io/_mydocs/www/contributing/review-guidelines/index.md

 2. **Adherence to Chart Type/Category (If Applicable):**
    Assess how well the visual adheres to the standard features of its chart type or category.
 See a list of chart types and categories in the [Classification page](classification.md).
-   > If the visual does not fit into any category, you can skip this section.
+   > If the visual does not fit into any classification, you can skip this section.

 3. **Core Features:**
    Provide a free-form discussion of the specific features that make the visual unique.
 Highlight any standout functionality or customization options that set it apart.